 Color scheme

-As Butterick says, it is better to use color with restraint.
-A lot of colors, especially bright ones, is distracting.
-Furthermore, many colors are hard to read when they are printed in black and white.
-To reduce distraction, and to have a book that prints well, the template only uses the color black for text.
-In particular hyperlinks—to parts, chapters, sections, references, equations, figures, tables, results, and footnotes—are not colored.
+As Butterick says, colors, especially bright ones, are distracting.
+Furthermore, many colors are hard to read once they are printed in black and white.
+To avoid these issues, the template only uses the color black for text.
+In particular hyperlinks—to parts, chapters, sections, references, equations, figures, tables, and so on—are not colored.
+The typical, bright boxes surrounding hyperlinks in LaTeX should be avoided at all cost as they are distracting without adding any information.
+At this point everyone knows that LaTeX documents include such hyperlinks.

 Title page